jolie/docs/basics/handling_simple_data.md

 }
 ```

-The operators do behave like this:
+The operators behave like this:

 * `undefined + var = var`
 * `undefined - var = -var` \(negation of numbers and booleans\)